xsvStudios/xH-Cogs/xhinfo/library/recruit.md

 2. Your **Junior** status restarts.
 3. 1 warning will be added to your account.

+# Revisions
+# Sponsors drop out
+- Removal of sponsorship due to player ....
+- Sponsor has personal issues and needs to step out.

 **Step Three - Its VOTING time**
 After your **6** month period your application for **Member** tags will go to a community vote.
 Vote will last **7** days.  **Majority** vote required.